everyday-dev/prog-breakout/README.md

 <a href="https://www.tindie.com/stores/stephenmurphy/?ref=offsite_badges&utm_source=sellers_stephenmurphy&utm_medium=badges&utm_campaign=badge_medium"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-mediums.png" alt="I sell on Tindie" width="150" height="78"></a>

-Adapter for adding a 10-pin JTAG/SWD connector to the included ST-Link attached to STM Nucleo boards.
-The board can be soldered directly to the nucleo-stlink, or a header can be added for use with jumper wires between the adapter board and the nucleo-stlink.
-The board can also be used as a breakout for programming & debugging projects built on a breadboard.
+This board allows the user to break a 10pin JTAG/SWD connector out to a 6 pin header (2.54mm) for use with breadboards and is a great tool to have in your arsenal when developing projects using a JTAG/SWD interface.

+A RESET push-button is provided on the board to easily reset your connected MCU core during development and the 6 pin header is also compatible with the header on ST-Link JTAG Programmers which ship with STM32 Nucleo dev-boards (STM Licenses & Agreements should be followed if this board is used in conjunction with a ST-Link and I am not responsible for any repercussions or actions taken against the user by STM)

 ![alt text](images/3d-image.png)